KevinMcK95/BayesianPMs/README.md

 # BayesianPMs
-Use the outputs from [GaiaHub](https://github.com/AndresdPM/GaiaHub/) to measure Bayesian Proper Motions from Gaia and archival Hubble images.
+Use the outputs from [GaiaHub](https://github.com/AndresdPM/GaiaHub/) (see also [del Pino et al. 2022](https://ui.adsabs.harvard.edu/abs/2022ApJ...933...76D/abstract/)) to measure Bayesian Proper Motions from Gaia and archival Hubble images.

 Works best for sources in the 16-17 < G < 21.5 mag range in medium- to low-density environemnts.
 High-density environments are likely to have incorrect cross-matching between Gaia and Hubble sources.